 For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

-Starting Your Application
+Start Your Application

 You can begin your online application at any time.
 Your progress within the online application system will be saved as you go, allowing you to return at any point as you gather additional information and required materials.
-Your admission will be considered once your application portfolio is complete.

 - Choose "WORLD CAMPUS" as the campus

 You can check the status of your application by using the same login information established for the online application form.

 Review the technical requirements for this program.